lisyce/StardewValleyMods/README.md

 # Bug Reports and Feature Requests

 You may leave a comment on the linked Nexus mod page or create an issue on this GitHub repository's issues page.
 There is no guarantee that feature requests will be implemented, but I will take a look at your suggestions!

-## Planned Features

-- Public API
-- Randomized allergens for an extra challenge
-- Configurable allergies for NPCs that influence gift tastes, dialogue, etc.
-- Compatibility with Stardew Valley Expanded and Ridgeside Village
-- Translation support